OasisLMF/ODS_OpenExposureData/README.md

 &nbsp;

 **ODS Implementation into Oasis:** Oasis LMF are continuously expanding the ODS functionality they support on their platform, especially in their financial module (FM).
-The tracking of this work can be found here: https://github.com/orgs/OasisLMF/projects/5.

 Detailed documentation on which financial fields are supported in the Oasis kernel can be found here: https://github.com/OasisLMF/OasisLMF/blob/master/docs/OED_financial_terms_supported.xlsx
 &nbsp;